IlianaKinova/cv_calibration/README.md

 <a id="md-conf-streams" name="conf-streams"></a>
 #### Configuring streams
 Now a few windows will open.
 It may seem overwhelming at first but start by locating the window called "color".
 You will notice on the top left, that it says `thresh: Up:'w' Down:'s'`.
 This is to adjust the threshold of the filter.
-Locate the window called "color_filter" and use the 'w' and 's' keys to adjust the threshold until you see a well defined square.
+If the light blue square does not show or is not finding the calibration object, locate the window called "color_filter" and use the 'w' and 's' keys to adjust the threshold until you see a well defined shape.
 You can validate if it is good enough by looking at the "color" window and checking if the light blue circles align with the rectangular shape like so:
 <p align="left"> <img alt="AlignedColor" src="resources/AlignedColor.png" title="AlignedColor"/> </p>

 Now you can locate the window called "depth".
 You will notice that it says you can use the 'e' and 's' keys to adjust the threshold.
 Just like with the color window, locate the window named "depth_filter" and adjust the threshold until you see a clean shape.
-Ideally all would be white except the shape.
-In the case where there are some smaller spots remaining, there is another parameter.
-You may have noticed the "depth" window also has a parameter called "erode".
-You can control it using 'r' and 'f' and this will get rid of smaller spots.
-You can look at the window named "depth_canny" to see the result.
-If you go back to the "depth" window, you should see that just like the color window, there are circles that indicate the corners of the shape.
-It should look something like this:
+The filtering of the edge detection should be pretty good at ignoring intrusions.
+In the end, it should look something like this:
 <p align="left"> <img alt="AlignedDepth" src="resources/AlignedDepth.png" title="AlignedDepth"/> </p>

 Now you are ready to calibrate the streams.
 Locate the window called "Debug".
 Here you will see debug information.
 The xOffset and yOffset fields describe the relative offset from the middle of both of the rectangles found by the edge detection.
 Anything below 0.005 is good enough.